amalsgit/restassured-serenitybdd-junit/README.md

       + commontasks                 Package for all common actions and questions CommonQuestions           All common questions/validations across all the domain models CommonRequestSpec         Common Request Spec for the API calls
-      + stepdefinitions             Step definitions for the BDD feature
       + commonutilies               Common utility methods src
   +test